nooku/guides.nooku.org/essentials/BREAD.md

 ### Delete

 The delete action deletes a record or a set of records.
 A 204 (No content) HTTP status is returned if the record is deleted, an exception is thrown if not.
-Delete is dispated directly via the HTTP Delete method.
+Delete is dispatched directly via the HTTP Delete method.

 ---